 Patient and tumor characteristics among BMI classes in non-cirrhotic population

-The 286 patients with HCC but without cirrhosis were evaluated according to BMI classification (Supplemental Table 1).
+The 286 patients with HCC but without cirrhosis were evaluated according to BMI classification (Supplementary Table 1).
 Patients with non-cirrhotic HCC presented at a mean age of 66, 69, and 67 years old in the lean, overweight, and obese cohorts respectively (P = 0.22).
 Interestingly, women accounted for 30% of the non-cirrhotic HCC cohort (compared to 21% in the cirrhotic HCC cohort) though there was no significant difference in gender distribution across the three BMI strata.
 As observed in cirrhotic HCC (Table 1), the non-cirrhotic obese group was more often white than in the overweight or lean groups (88% vs 79% vs 72%, respectively) and less often Black (9% vs 10% vs 21%, respectively, P = 0.015).
 As expected, 78% of the cases had Aspartate aminotransferase to platelet ratio index scores < 1.0% and 76% had no record of undergoing HCC screening.
 No CLD etiology could be ascertained in 48% (137/286) of the cases, while the remaining were either NAFLD or viral hepatitis.
 HCC tumor size on presentation tended to be larger in the lean cohort (9.2 cm) compared to the overweight (7.6 cm) and obese (7.7 cm) cohorts respectively (P = 0.06) though there was no difference among the BMI classes in clinical tumor stage with 51% of the tumors presenting as single lesions and 23% presenting with vascular invasion or extrahepatic spread.
 Median survival in non-cirrhotic HCC patients in the lean (2.95 years, 95%CI 1.12-6.52), overweight (2.14 years 95%CI 0.96-2.96), and obese (2.77 years 95%CI 1.33-3.17) cohorts was not significantly different.

 DISCUSSION